 And it seems everyone you talk to has a different home remedy they swear by.
 But are these remedies safe?
 According to Mary Rouzer, DNP, a nurse practitioner specializing in gastroenterology with Franciscan Physician Network, "Unless your esophagus has damage we've seen on a scope and requires medication, it's fine to try natural remedies for acid reflux."

-Find out which home remedies are safe to try for acid reflux and most likely to help and when you should seek medical care.
+Find out which home remedies for acid reflux are safe to try and are most likely to help provide relief and when you should seek medical care.

 The effectiveness of the various home remedies differs from person to person.
 Home remedies for heartburn, also called acid reflux, include:

 "Apple cider vinegar works for some, but makes it worse for others," reports Rouzer.
 Swallowing a small amount (about a teaspoon) of unprocessed apple cider vinegar mixed with water may reduce the acidity level in the stomach.
 But there's no scientific evidence to back up those claims.

-Bottom line: Apple cider vinegar is safe to try as long as you use a small amount and it's diluted.
+Bottom line: Apple cider vinegar is safe to try for acid reflux as long as you use a small amount and the cider vinegar's diluted.

 "I recommend probiotics for a variety of gastrointestinal issues – like diarrhea, bloating and gas – but not usually for acid reflux," says Rouzer.
 She cautions that it's important to purchase probiotics from a trusted supplement manufacturer.
 You want to be sure you're getting a quality product.

 Bottom line: Test out probiotics as long as they're from a reputable company.

 A small study found that chewing sugar-free gum for 30 minutes after lunch or dinner could reduce acid levels in the esophagus.
 But for some people, peppermint gum can worsen symptoms.
 (See information on peppermint, below.)